 Research

 Our research addresses development of new approaches to understand and control formation and reactions of gas-phase ions.
-We conduct these investigations with applications in three main areas:
+This core focus manifests in multiple facets.
+Below are the current areas of investigations:

-1. Absolute quantification of small and large molecules: elemental quantification provides label-free absolute quantification of small and large molecules.
-Current elemental mass spectrometric methods, however, are not sensitive for analyzing trace organic compounds due to poor ionization of non-metals.
-We study ionization mechanisms and have developed a new approach for efficient ionization of non-metals in organic molecules.
-Our elemental quantification approach provides information regarding distribution of compounds and their degradation/metabolic products and pathways.
+New elemental ionization approaches for absolute quantification of small and large molecules: elemental quantification provides label-free absolute quantification of small and large molecules.
+Current elemental ionization methods (with ICP as the main ion source), however, are not sensitive for analyzing trace organic compounds due to poor ionization of non-metals.
+To alleviate this limitation, we study ionization mechanisms and have developed a post-plasma ionization approach for efficient ionization of non-metals in organic molecules.

 See publications page for updates on our studies in these areas.